secworks/cmac/README.md

 ## Usage ##
 Note that the core expects information about number of bits in the final message block [1..128].
-The core performs padding and tweak based in this information.
+The core performs padding and tweak based on this information.